 The most you must pay for covered medical expenses out of your own pocket in a plan year (Jan.
 1-Dec.
 31).
-When you reach your plan's maximum out-of-pocket, or MOOP, the plan pays 100% of eligible expenses for the rest of the plan year.
-The maximum out-of-pocket includes the deductible, medical copays (if applicable), and medical coinsurance.
+When you reach your plan's MOOP the plan pays 100% of eligible expenses for the rest of the plan year.
+The MOOP includes the deductible, medical copays (if applicable), and medical coinsurance.